Single sign-on with SAML 2.0

 The Configuration tab gives you access to all of the information provided when the configuration was first set up, such as the name you gave the configuration and information you used to configure your identity provider, or the XML file you used from your IdP for the configuration.

-The "Monitoring ID attribute" is the attribute whose value will appear in monitoring logs for easier identification of the SSO users.
+• Monitoring ID attribute is the attribute whose value will appear in monitoring logs for easier identification of the SSO users.

-Security & behavior — Under "Security & behavior," you have four toggles, all turned off by default:
+Under "Security & behavior," you have four toggles, all turned off by default:

-Disable automatic local provisioning : If you want to disable local user creation, making sure only existing users can connect to the platform through SAML, toggle "Disable local user provisioning."
+• Disable automatic local provisioning: If you want to disable local user creation, making sure only existing users can connect to the platform through SAML, toggle "Disable local user provisioning."

-Allow the SAML identity provider to create a new identifier: By default, only users with an email_verified claim set to true in their ID token will be allowed to log in.
+• Allow the SAML identity provider to create a new identifier: By default, only users with an email_verified claim set to true in their ID token will be allowed to log in.

-Optional custom EntityID for the SAML service provider: This setting allows you to override the default EntityID of this application.
+• Optional custom EntityID for the SAML service provider: This setting allows you to override the default EntityID of this application.
 Only change this if your identity provider requires a specific, custom value.

-Optional NameID format to be sent in authentication requests: This setting allows you to specify the NameID format that your application will request from the identity provider.
+• Optional NameID format to be sent in authentication requests: This setting allows you to specify the NameID format that your application will request from the identity provider.
 Leave the default value unless you have a specific requirement.

-Log in & profile — Under "Log in & profile," if a URL is provided, users who log in via SAML will see a link on their profile page to manage their account directly at the identity provider.
-Language-specific labels can be provided for this link for your portal's languages.
+Under "Log in & profile," if a URL is provided, users logging in will see a link on their profile page to manage their account at the identity provider.
+You can provide language-specific labels for this link.
+Additionally, you can customize the SSO login button on your workspace's login page, which is helpful if you have multiple identity providers.

 Group mapping tab